earthcubearchitecture-project418/p418Vocabulary/README.md

 }
 </pre>

-The other fields you can use to describe hte Organziation and the Service are:
+The other fields you can use to describe the Organziation and the Service are:

 <a id="repository-fields"></a>
 [![Research Repository Service - Fields](html/voc/static/schema/diagrams/repository-properties.png "Research Repository Service - Fields")](#)